arXiv/admin-webapp/README.md

 You should be able to go to a page like  http://localhost:5000/login  or  http://localhost:5000/register

 # Build Notes
 The `PyYAML` dependency may cause a build failure when using Python 3.10.x due to a breaking Cython change.
-For local development purposes, set `pyyaml = 5.3.x` in the `poetry.lock` file then run `poetry install`.
+For local development purposes, set `pyyaml = 5.3.x` in the `pyproject.toml` file then run `poetry install`.

 # Running the tests